-Third step: After the group finishes their analysis. one member of the group uploads the pdf file with the analysis to the dropbox titled, Maps for Groups.
+Third step: One member of the group uploads the pdf file with the analysis to the dropbox titled, Maps for Groups.
 Again, your map must be uploaded to the correct dropbox to receive credit.
-You will submit your map to the dropbox titled "Maps for Groups".

 Each group may have up to five members.
-Take note that once you join a group, there is no switching to another group or changing to lone wolf status...i.e. you must stay in the group that you originally joined.
-So do take care to choose the status or group.
+Take note that once you join a group, there is no switching to another group or changing to lone wolf status... i.e. you must stay in the group that you originally joined.
+So be careful to choose correct status or group that you want.

 If you join a team of your peers, I understand that you may not know all members of your group.
 In fact, it is possible that you might now know any of them.
 And it is irrelevant whether you do.
 You are striving for a working professional relationship among peers, and that is doable regardless of "know or like" issues.
 If you choose to be part of group, it is important that you make a contribution by pulling your weight.
+Simply, "Do your job."